nealcaren/fightordie/_build/html/_sources/Volumes/07/03/fightordie.md

 Join or die!

-Join the NATIONAL ASSOCIATION FOR THE ADVANCEMENT OF COLORED PEOPLE or be strangled to a slow and awful death by growing prejudice.
+Join the <span style="font-variant:small-caps;">National Association for the Advancement of Colored People</span> or be strangled to a slow and awful death by growing prejudice.

 There is no excuse.